-Welcome to the Department of Pathology at Medical College of Georgia, Georgia Health Sciences University.
+Welcome to the Department of Pathology at the Medical College of Georgia at Georgia Regents University.
 Pathology sits at the cusp of basic and clinical sciences.
 This unique position allows us to contribute in an important and meaningful manner to clinical care through the provision of timely and accurate diagnoses as well as laboratory testing results.
 At the same time investigative approaches within the department seek to further define our understanding of disease processes, paving the way for therapeutic interventions.

 As academic faculty we shoulder the responsibility to provide a learning experience for students and residents that will catapult them into the professional arena as well-trained, knowledgeable, inquiring medical graduates and competent, compassionate, intellectually mature physicians.
 The Department plays a key role in the education of medical students with maximal interactions during the Phase 2 .
 No longer a ‘stand alone’ course, instruction in Pathology is fully integrated as part of the Cellular and Systems Disease States in concert with medical microbiology and pharmacology.
 The Department also offers a number of electives for 3rd and 4th yr. students.
 The Graduate medical education program includes 12 residents and 2 fellows.
 Trainees participate in all activities within the Department, obtaining requisite competencies through a of graduated responsibilities as they progress towards their career goal of becoming competent diagnosticians and independent pathologists, whether it is in academic or community practice.

-The Department of Pathology at MCG thus plays a key role in education and research while providing vital diagnostic and clinical consultative services throughout the state.
+The Department of Pathology at at Medical College of Georgia, Georgia Regents University thus plays a key role in education and research while providing vital diagnostic and clinical consultative services throughout the state.
 I invite you to explore other areas of this website, or come and visit us to get a firsthand look at our department and meet with our faculty, staff and trainees.

 Amyn M Rojiani MD, PhD